Irbisovich/powercli/README.md

-# powercli
+# powerCLI

-POWERcli is a CLI system for AVR-based devices.
+powerCLI is a CLI system for AVR-based devices.

 _Tested on Arduino Nano._